 From that monastery the Congregation of the Mariannhill Missionaries has grown.
 It is still engaged predominantly in mission work.

-Its mission is presently in South Africa, Zimbabwe, Zambia, Kenya, Mozambique, Papua New Guinea, Botswana, Europe and North America.
+Its mission is presently in South Africa, Zimbabwe, Zambia, Kenya, Mozambique, Papua New Guinea, Botswana, Europe and North America, and Columbia.
 Home bases are in North America, Africa and Europe.

 For more historical information see: Catholic Encyclopedia/Mariannhill